Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 # Pathfinder Character Sheet for Roll20.net
 ## Editing
-Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the Pathfinder Community sheet must be edited/developed within a specific environment.
-Sheetworkers have been separated into various es modules based on their specific sheet sections or by function(s).
-It is necessary to minimally install git and node/npm.
+Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the [Pathfinder Community Sheet](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet) must be edited/developed within a specific local environment.
+Sheetworkers have been separated into various es modules based on their specific sheet sections or function(s).
+It is necessary to minimally install git and node/npm and bundle the js and html using npm commands.

 In order to edit the sheet locally, complete the following sections;

 ## Install Git or Desktop GUI
 You will need to fork Roll20's repository and access it using Git and/or Github Desktop Gui.
 Git for [Windows](https://gitforwindows.org/)  [Linux](https://git-scm.com/download/linux).
 Github [Desktop GUI](https://desktop.github.com/download/)

-### Install Node.js using NVM
-- you can skip these steps if you are going to setup with VScode.
+You can skip Limited Install steps if you are going to setup with VScode.
 [See specific instructions below](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet?tab=readme-ov-file#specific-instructions-for-setting-up-with-vscode)

+## Limited Install using Node.js using NVM
+This is a good option if you are not going to use VScode as your editor.
-#### Windows
+### Windows
 1. Download and install latest version of Node Version Manager(NVM):  https://github.com/coreybutler/nvm-windows/releases
 2. Open a **NEW** shell (Right click -> Open Git Bash Here/Git GUI Here) You can not use one which was opened before NVM is installed.
 3. Run `nvm install latest` to install the latest version of node.js
 4. Run `nvm list available` and note the version you want to use.
 The latest version should be fine.
-4. Run `nvm use node <version#>` include the proper version number as noted above.
+5. Run `nvm use node <version#>` include the proper version number as noted above.

-#### Linux/Mac (adjust node version as needed)
+### Linux/Mac (adjust node version as needed)
 1. Run `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash`
 2. Close and reopen your terminal
 3. Run `nvm install 6.9.5`